We all know that we need to spend less than we earn in order to build wealth.

 1) Pay off high interest debt now

 Keeping some low-interest debt like a mortgage or student debt can actually be a good thing, because it lets you save money in assets that produce a higher rate of return and start building wealth.
-But those high interest debts need to go, so channel money aggressively into them until they’re done.
+But those other high interest debts need to go, so channel money aggressively into them until they’re done.

-Seriously, if you have high-interest debt, consider it an emergency work extra hours or do whatever it takes to fix that this year.
+Seriously, if you have high-interest debt, consider it an emergency and work extra hours or do whatever it takes to fix that this year.
 You’ll thank yourself later.